 No. of Credits: 42

-The Practical Nursing certificate program prepares graduates to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 The practical nurse (PN) is prepared to assist with the nursing process to provide nursing care that promotes the achievement of optimal health outcomes.
-Students learn the principles and practices of nursing through independent and web-enhanced study, lectures, demonstrations, skills practice, and simulation.
+Students learn the principles and practices of nursing through independent and web-enhanced study, lectures, demonstrations, and skill practice in the nursing lab.
 They participate in clinical practica off campus in a variety of healthcare settings under the supervision of nursing instructors.
-Employment opportunities exist in long-term care and a variety of community-based health care agencies.
-The Practical Nursing and Associate Degree in Nursing programs have the approval of the Maryland Board of Nursing and are accredited by the Accreditation Commission for Education in Nursing (ACEN).
-Accreditation information regarding the nursing programs may be obtained from the Accreditation Commission for Education in Nursing: 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326, 404-975-5000 www.acenursing.org.
+Program graduates are eligible to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
+Employment opportunities exist in acute and long-term care settings.
+The Practical Nursing program is approved by the Maryland Board of Nursing and is accredited by the National League for Nursing Accrediting Commission.
+Accreditation information regarding the nursing program may be obtained from the National League for Nursing Accrediting Commission, 3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326, 404-975-5000.

-This program may be designated as a Health Manpower Shortage program.
+This program has been designated as a Health Manpower Shortage program.
 For more information contact the Admissions Department.

 licensed practical nurse